gtsifrikas/Droste/README.md

     }).disposed(by: aDisposeBag)

 //...later
-aDisposeBag = DisposeBag() // this line will cancel the request
+aDisposeBag = DisposeBag() // this line will cancel the on-going request
 ```

 #### Example with `flatMapLatest`